Orbit¶

 Contents

-hold descriptive information about the elliptical shape of a predicted orbit.
-Whenever there are multiple patches of orbit ellipses strung together, for example, when an encounter with a body is expected to alter the path, or when a maneuver node is planned, then each individual patch of the path is represented by one Orbit
+Variables of type Orbit hold descriptive information about the elliptical shape of a predicted orbit.
+Whenever there are multiple patches of orbit ellipses strung together, for example, when an encounter with a body is expected to alter the path, or when a maneuver node is planned, then each individual patch of the path is represented by one Orbit object.

-patch that doesn’t take into account any planetary encounters (slingshots) or maneuver nodes that may occur.
-For example, your vessel might never reach SHIP:ORBIT:APOAPSIS
+Whenever you get the Orbit of a Vessel, be aware that its just the current Orbit patch that doesn’t take into account any planetary encounters (slingshots) or maneuver nodes that may occur.
+For example, your vessel might never reach SHIP:ORBIT:APOAPSIS if you’re going to intersect the Mun and be flung by it into a new orbit.

 Warning